The-Life/AdViewSDK_Android-3.4.1/README.md

 **6.2 Ad Interstitial Event Handling**

-To receive events from ad, you should implement an event listener interface AdViewInstlListener.
+To receive events from ad, you should implement an event listener interface **AdViewInstlListener** .

 ```
 public interface AdViewInstlListener {